ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/PeterUpfold/CVE-2019-12796](https://github.com/PeterUpfold/CVE-2019-12796) :  ![starts](https://img.shields.io/github/stars/PeterUpfold/CVE-2019-12796.svg) ![forks](https://img.shields.io/github/forks/PeterUpfold/CVE-2019-12796.svg)

 ## CVE-2019-12750
- Symantec Endpoint Protection, prior to 14.2 RU1 &amp; 12.1 RU6 MP10 and Symantec Endpoint Protection Small Business Edition, prior to 12.1 RU6 MP10c (12.1.7491.7002), may be susceptible to a privilege escalation vulnerability, which is a type of issue whereby an attacker may attempt to compromise the software application to gain elevated access to resources that are normally protected from an application or user.
+ Symantec Endpoint Protection, prior to 14.2 RU1 & 12.1 RU6 MP10 and Symantec Endpoint Protection Small Business Edition, prior to 12.1 RU6 MP10c (12.1.7491.7002), may be susceptible to a privilege escalation vulnerability, which is a type of issue whereby an attacker may attempt to compromise the software application to gain elevated access to resources that are normally protected from an application or user.